Neath3333/Personal-Financial-Manager/PersonalFinanceManager.md

 - Users can register and log in successfully
 - Users can add, edit, and delete transactions
 - Dashboard shows correct totals, balances, and charts
-- Filtering by daily, weekly, monthly, or yearly works correctly
+- Filtering by daily/weekly/monthly/yearly works correctly
 - PDF exports match filtered data
 - All core flows tested manually and automatically